This post outlines how to watch IPTV on Roku.

 1. Sling TV

-Price: Starting at $40/month Channels: 30+ in base package
+Price: Starting at $45.99/month Channels: 30+ in base package

-Sling TV pioneered the cord-cutting movement by offering ESPN, CNN, HGTV, and other popular cable channels at fraction of traditional cable costs.
+Sling TV pioneered the cord-cutting movement by offering ESPN, CNN, HGTV, and other popular cable channels at a fraction of traditional cable costs.

 The service offers two base packages – Sling Orange and Sling Blue – that can be combined for more channels.